mkdocs/mkdocs/docs/about/contributing.md

 pip install --editable .
 ```

-This will install MkDocs in development mode which binds the `mkdocs` command
+This will install elstir in development mode which binds the `elstir` command
 to the git repository.

 ## Running the tests